CUH Logo

 What will happen?

-On arrival your child will be assessed by the nurse to check they are fit and well.
-A consent form will be checked through with you.
-You and your child will be taken to the MRI unit, the radiographers will ask a series of questions to ensure it is safe to proceed with the MRI, after which they will be given an anaesthetic.
+You and your child will be taken to the MRI unit, the radiographers will ask a series of questions to ensure it is safe to proceed with the MRI, after which the anaesthetic team will be given an anaesthetic.
 You can stay with your child while they are given the anaesthetic by a face mask, until they fall asleep.
 While they are asleep a cannula will be put in their hand or foot, and then the tests will be performed.
 While this takes place you may wish to visit the food court/café or return to the ward.

 The assessments usually take approximately two to three hours, (sometimes less).
 The ward will contact you when they are complete and tell you where to come and meet your child.